charliedolton/cst438-project-2/README.md

 This app is being created by Olisemedua Onwuatogwu, Osman Safi, Alejandro Ramirez, and Charlie Dolton.

-This project will be a wishlist created using springboot.
+This project is a wishlist app created using springboot and thymeleaf.

-We will design the database as well as the API the app uses.
-Intended functionality includes account creation and user login; creating, deleting, and editing a list; creating, deleting, and editing items; sharing a list via a link; and following another user.
+We designed the database as well as the API the app uses.
+Implemented functionality includes account creation and user login; creating, deleting, and editing a list; creating, deleting, and editing items as well as automatically adding an item to your wishlist using an Amazon link.

 This is our initial wireframe: